 And then the 20s came and life started to get very real because it is time to prove to myself and to the world that I can live a put together life, somehow.
 I figured I also needed to be successful and attractive for my potential partner.
 The corrosive effect of the knots and the biting loneliness had crept in by then and my body seemed to be giving way.
 After one whole year of unexplained muscle pain & fatigue, I was finally diagnosed with fibromyalgia in Singapore.
 I was prescribed medication and told to keep my stress low and my exercise level high.

 Good suggestions but by then I didn’t know we could talk about stress, about knots and biting loneliness; I mean how do you suddenly know how to do that?
 So I did what I knew best: power through and pretend like it doesn’t exist and took the medication as instructed.
 It worked for 3 years before life took a toll once again.

 By this time, I decided that I was still a nobody so I needed to do my Master degree (in the field of mental health interestingly), keep my job, keep my relationship steady and I needed to make it all work while I live with chronic pain.

 I woke up sweating at night for an entire week convinced that my body is going to give way this time and that there is no more recovery.
 I was also convinced I was on the brink of failing permanently.
 The knots were intense and the tears plenty.
 I wasn’t quite ready to give it all up and it felt like no one would allow it so I went to the doctor and I kept going back to school.

-It was in school that I learnt overtime that I had no language for the knots, the biting loneliness and the pain.
-No one ever said you could safely say you need time out and you can even get help because the sensations are a real experience of being human.
+It was in school that I learned over time that I had no language for the knots, the biting loneliness, and the pain.
+No one ever said you could safely say you need the time out and you can even get help because the sensations are a real experience of being human.

 I am glad to learn that I can say it loud and clear now.
 What has also become obvious is that with some openness and effort, my childhood fantasies are real possibilities if I want it to be.